amranidev/ajaxis/README.md

 Ajaxis allows you to controlle your HTML inputs,APIs,CRUD methods, through a model controller and define just one HTML block to define your modal that Ajaxis can use it for all operations of CRUD managing.

-## What's new in v3.0.x

-   Possibility to generate HTML modal elements by just one line of code instead an array to be more easier.

 ## An example

 To understand better pleas try our example.